yeswehack/ywh2bugtracker/README.md

     - removed the GUI from the default installation (use `pip install 'ywh2bt[gui]'` to include the GUI)
     - fixed an issue with github when the title of an issue is longer than 255 characters
     - fixed an issue with jira image previews when multiple attached images have the same name
+    - fixed an issue when a report/comment has no attachments and the description contains an invalid URL
 - v2.7:
     - added synchronization of "fix verification" logs when "Upload status updates" is checked
     - fixed an issue with jira when scope contains special markdown characters